avaragado/riw/doc/tutorial.md

 ## Overview

 A React app usually consists of a large number of components.
 Each component may display messages to the user.
-When we internationalise a component with `react-intl` we typically remove these strings from the innards of a render method and define them separately, but nearby, as `react-intl` message descriptors: objects with a unique id, default message (the string), and optional description (important context for translators).
+When we internationalise a component with `react-intl` we typically remove these strings from the innards of a render method and define them separately – but nearby – as `react-intl` message descriptors: objects with a unique id, a default message (the string), and an optional description (important context for translators).

 Default message strings within message descriptors typically have three purposes: